marinov98/MarinMacs/README.md

 - Installing each package requires going to different sites and/or blogs to see how each individual one works, its better to have all the information you need in one place

 ## Please note:
-I have used emacs ONLY on MacOS and Ubuntu so my knowledge is limited
+- I have used emacs ONLY on MacOS and Ubuntu so my knowledge is limited
+- Make sure you either have xcode installed or xcode command line tools for MacOS
-NOTE: in order to for brew install {package name} make sure your mac has brew installed
+- NOTE: in order to for brew install {package name} make sure your mac has brew installed

 ## Contains my .emacs file